Orisha Online Altar is moving to a new domain, Orisha.me

 As it is for Jews, for Vodun practitioners as well, the day begins at sundown.
 So Monday, for instance, begins on Sunday night.
 Also, there are many more Orishas than listed here.
 Much knowledge has been lost, but some elders still remember.
 If you do, please feel free to leave a comment, ask an elder, and follow your soul.

 The original Yoruba calendar was lunar, and had a four day week.
 The month begins on the new moon, and is counted from there.

-For those who are okay with a solar calendar, we have a convenient Vodun Calendar here on the site that you can subscribe to in Google Calendar.
-Google calendar will even send you reminders before events.
+For those who are okay with a solar calendar, we have a convenient Vodun Calendar that you can subscribe to in Google Calendar.
+If you set it to do so, Google calendar will even send you reminders before events.

 More Helpful Links

 - Ile Awo Orisa’s Page on the Ifa Calendar

 - Yorupedia’s Page on Numbers, Measurements, and Time Keeping